-- Consent to warrantless searches of your home, car, or person,
+- Consenting to warrantless searches of your home, car, or person,

-- Continually update personal information, including your address and employment information, and
+- Continually updating personal information, including your address and employment information,

-- Not leave the state of Colorado without prior approval.
+- Not leaving the state of Colorado without prior written approval.1

 - Not having to pay supervision fees, which can cost $50 per month,

-- No longer having to meet with your probation officer every month, and
+- No longer having to meet with your P.O. every month, and

 - Fewer sobriety checks or drug tests.

-When probation is unsupervised, it drastically reduces the costs and hassle.
+When probation is unsupervised, it drastically reduces the costs and hassle.3

 5. What are the penalties for violating unsupervised probation?

-If you violate any of the terms of unsupervised probation, the court can:
+If you violate any of the terms of unsupervised probation in Colorado, the court can:

 - Force you to post bail to be released,

-- Change the terms of your probation to make them more stringent,
+- Change the terms to make them more stringent,

 - Send you to jail.